About Surrey Mozart Players + YMS Soloists

 Philip Ellis conductor

-Programme Features: Mozart Paris Symphony No. 31 Prokofiev Violin Concerto No. 2 Dvořák Silent Woods Mendelssohn Symphony No. 1
+Programme Features: Paris Symphony No. 31 - Mozart, Violin Concerto No. 2 - Prokofiev, Silent Woods - Dvořák, Symphony No. 1 - Mendelssohn.

 Surrey Mozart Players showcase two hugely talented pupil soloists from the Menuhin School playing pieces including Prokofiev’s haunting and deeply felt G minor Violin Concerto.